 We raise money through our fall philanthropy event Anchorsplash.

 SMU Delta Gammas host Anchorsplash every fall semester at the SMU recreation center pool.
 A philanthropy event that the campus looks forward to, Delta Gamma’s Anchorsplash draws over 20 teams of fraternities and sororities, along with some of SMU’s athletic teams and multicultural groups.
 The outfits, the routines and the competition of both individual and team races in the pool are highly entertaining.
 Anchorsplash has raised more than $25,000 each year for Service for Sight.
 We are looking forward to next year’s Anchorsplash!
 Check out our Facebook page for more information!

 Every year as part of the Delta Gamma Lectureship in Values and Ethics series, our chapter brings a nationally known speaker to SMU as a service to the university and Dallas community.
 The Lectureship event is provided at no cost to the public.
-Past Lectureship speakers have included Madeline Albright, Julie Andrews, William Bennett, Barbara Bush, Mike Domitz, Kelly and Becca, Larry Brown, and Jerry Greenfield.
-This fall, Piper Kerman, author of Orange is the New Black: My Year in a Women’s Prison.
+Past Lectureship speakers have included Madeline Albright, Julie Andrews, William Bennett, Barbara Bush, Mike Domitz, Kelly and Becca, Larry Brown, Jerry Greenfield, and Piper Kerman.
+Nastia Liukin, World and Olympic gymnastics champion spoke this Fall.

 Check back in later for next year’s Lectureship Speaker!

 Delta Gamma Fraternity and Foundation are taking their dedication to helping those with visual impairments a step further.
 Delta Gamma is launching Service for Sight: Joining Forces.
 This initiative will encourage our membership of more than 200,000 women to offer service and raise funds for blind or visually impaired veterans.

 SMU Delta Gammas worked together with the US Military Veterans of SMU in the spring, and look forward to more collaborations in the future.